apache/nifi-minifi-cpp/CONAN.md

 We will walk through the steps to build MiNiFi using conan version 2 that comes with CMake integration.
 We will also go through the process of creating a MiNiFi conan package for easier integration into other C++ projects.
 We will start with a discussion on building MiNiFi using the standalone CMake approach and the conan approach.
 After we have built MiNiFi and created a MiNiFi conan package, we will conclude by elaborating on some of the benefits that can come with integrating a MiNiFi conan package into new or existing C++ infrastructure with respect to real-time robotic systems.

+Conan build support is experimental, and not yet suitable for general use.

 ## Table of Contents

 - [Apache NiFi - MiNiFi - C++ Conan Build Guide](#apache-nifi---minifi---c---conan-build-guide)